tewinget/loki-network/docs/install.md

 # Installing

-If you are simply looking to install Lokinet and don't want to compile it yourself we provide several options for platforms to run on:
+If you are simply looking to install Session Router and don't want to compile it yourself we provide several options for platforms to run on:

 Tier 1: